consuldemocracy/consuldemocracy/docs/en/installation/debian.md

 apt-get install curl
 ```

-## Ruby
+## Ruby version manager

 Ruby versions packaged in official repositories are not suitable to work with consul, so we'll have to install it manually.

-The preferred method is via rvm:
+One possible tool is rvm:

 ### As a local user